 Rock and roll brought the younger generation of the 50s and 60s, black and white, together through music.
 It created a powerful connection between the highly segregated worlds.
 Even before the assassination of Martin Luther King Jr., Memphis played a major role in the civil rights movement.

-Not only does Memphis have a whole lotta shakin’ goin’ on, it’s a city with a soulful story waiting for a few new readers.
+Not only does Memphis have a whole lotta shakin’ goin’ on, but it’s also a city with a soulful story waiting for a few new readers.

 In no particular order, here are 15 Memphis things to do for any first-time visitor: